 We decided to add face detection based cropping.
 Facebook use it internally to find faces of users and crop the profile pictures accordingly.
 Google does it as well.
 What about the rest of us?

 Cloudinary supports either a single face detection or multiple faces detection (i.e., focusing on the people in a picture).
-You can easily create a face thumbnail of your users, crop an image to focus on a person or resize an image to fill the required dimensions while making sure the person in the original picture appears in the resized version of the image.
+You can easily create a face thumbnail of your users, crop and resize an image to focus on a person or fill the required dimensions while making sure the person in the original picture appears in the resized version of the image.
 And as usual, Cloudinary does all this automatically for you in the cloud and delivers the images through a fast CDN.